Tramps

 which the hungry snowshoers did ample justice.

-Intriguingly, from a contemporary perspective, dancing took place often at the taverns and clubs.
+Intriguingly, from a modern perspective, dancing took place often at the taverns and clubs.
 “Ladies’ nights” at these mountain or inner city gatherings were only inaugurated in the mid-1880s and even then were annual in frequency.
 Thus, the exaltations of manliness, ironically now, encompassed the all-male conviviality, “a little terpsichorean [= related to dancing] exercise was indulged in, those representing the fair sex doffing their blanket coats.”
 Cotillions, a precursor to square dancing, were the most common forms of dances and most newspaper descriptions underscored the female-imitative behaviour.

 For some 20+ years since the inception of the first snowshoeing club, long distance tramps were the de rigeur form of the sport.
 Some excursions were 20 km or more, testimonies to the aerobic, athletic prowess of the hibernal activity’s devotees.
-In the same vein, competitive tramping events – if it moves why not race it – were often conducted as steeplechases, fashioned after the same-named country-side horseracing events using church steeples as directional landmarks.
+In the same vein, competitive tramping events – if it moves why not race it – were often conducted as steeplechases, fashioned after the same-named country-side horseracing events using church steeples as directional, navigational landmarks.
 By the late 1860s and 1870s, snowshoers were distinctive and immortalized in such Notman photos as the one at the start of this blog and more characteristically like the one below:

 The Snowshoers’ Halt on Mount Royal 1889.
 Note the torches and distinctive blanket